bdulac/bdulac.github.io/_posts/2014-10-28-web-components-polymer.md

 I try to sum up here all I learned from <a href="https://www.polymer-project.org/docs/start/tutorial/intro.html">the <em>Polymer</em> tutorial</a>.
 </p>
 <p>
 What is the relationship between Web components (as a W3C recommendation) and the <a href="http://polymer-project.org/"><em>Polymer</em> project</a> (as lead by Google) ?
 In a few words, <em>Polymer</em> bridges the gap between the work pending in the frame of the recommendation working group and the features implemented by browsers.
 This is done via a simple Javascript, <em>platform.js</em>.
+The <em>Polymer</em> project also provides a set of <a href="https://www.polymer-project.org/docs/elements/">initial web components</a> to simplify the development of web-component-based applications.
 </p>
 <p>
 Web components are custom HTML tags. <b>How is the behavior and rendering of such elements defined ?</b>